ariguillegp/archlinux/networking/wifi.md

        # systemctl enable dhcpcd@wlp1s0.service

-If everything went ok, we should be able to connecto automatically to the specified WiFi after the next reboot.
+If everything went ok, we should be able to connect automatically to the specified WiFi after the next reboot.

 ### Based on